forwardemail/forwardemail.net/WEBSOCKET_IMPLEMENTATION.md

 # Real-Time API Notifications via WebSocket

-This document outlines the WebSocket server implementation for the API, which provides real-time push notifications for all IMAP, CalDAV, and CardDAV operations.
+This document outlines the WebSocket server implementation for the API, which provides real-time push notifications for all IMAP, CalDAV, and CardDAV operations, as well as global app update events.

 ## Table of Contents